technicalguru/csv/README.md

 I for myself found it quite easy to work with such files; especially when you need to deal with data from and to Microsoft Excel.

-My CSV/Excel Utility Package, published under the <a href="http://www.gnu.org/licenses/lgpl-3.0.html">GNU Lesser General Public License</a>, allows you to easily integrate CSV and Excel functionality into your application, just by using Iterator-like classes for reading, and PrintStream-like classes for writing.
+My CSV/Excel Utility Package, published under the [GNU Lesser General Public License](LICENSE.md), allows you to easily integrate CSV and Excel functionality into your application, just by using Iterator-like classes for reading, and PrintStream-like classes for writing.
 The CSV tools can be configured to use different column delimiter and separator characters in case you need to adopt some other versions of CSV.
 The default configuration